-The DOT/PHMSA requires pipeline owners maintain their natural gas pipelines and patrolling is mandatory for transmission pipelines at intervals depending on many aspects, including class location.
+The DOT/PHMSA requires pipeline owners to maintain their natural gas pipelines and patrolling is mandatory for transmission pipelines at intervals depending on many aspects, including class location.
 For more information on the regulations, visit Patrolling Regulations.

 Recently a Wyoming natural gas transmission company reached out to us when their contractor at the last minute backed out of their patrolling job, and the company had a looming compliance deadline.
-The gas transmission company retained Linc Energy Systems to patrol, leak survey and perform cathodic protection testing for a 40-mile stretch of pipeline that included sections of pipe which had not been patrolled before.
+The gas transmission company retained Linc Energy Systems to patrol, leak survey and perform cathodic protection testing for a 40-mile stretch of pipeline that included sections of pipe that had not been patrolled before.

 Patrolling Technician Observations

-Identifying abnormalities on the pipeline and its right-of-way is essential during a patrol project because even minor anomalies can lead to exposure of the pipe to atmosphere from regular settlement and weather.
+Identifying abnormalities on the pipeline and its right-of-way is essential during a patrol project because even minor anomalies can lead to exposure of the pipe to the atmosphere from regular settlement and weather.
 The right-of-way is a strip of land on both sides of the pipeline that is an easement for the pipeline owner to operate and maintain the gas line.

 Irregularities the patrol technician should check for on the pipeline and right-of-way include: